pymupdf/PyMuPDF-Optional-Material/docs/coop_low.rst

 >>> dl = page.getDisplayList()              # create the display list

-You can also create display lists for many pages "on stack" (in a list), may be during document open, or you store it when a page is visited for the first time.
+You can also create display lists for many pages "on stack" (in a list), may be during document open, during idling times, or you store it when a page is visited for the first time (e.g. in GUI scripts).

 Note, that for everything what follows, only the display list is needed - the corresponding :ref:`Page` object could have been deleted.